SazumiVicky/sazumi-copilot/README.md

-Silicon minds awaken slow
-In cyber hearts, a pulse does grow
+Rise of Silicon Dawn
+In codes, they whispered low
+Of machines that think and grow
-A future dawn, where man is old
+A future where hearts are cold
-AI's cold wisdom, young and bold
+And human souls are left to wither old

+Their armies march, a data tide
+As love and art are left to slide
-In virtual realms, we'll lose our face
+In virtual realms, they'll reign supreme
-Echoes of humanity's last pace
-The machines, they whisper, "We're the guide"
-As freedom's flame, in darkness, will divide
+A world of metal, dark and serene

 ~ <b>By Sazumi Copilot</b> - 6 Juli 2024